tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 Tags of a given client are provided by the application.
 The service allows the application to search for clients by tags.
-For example, searching by tag 1. above allows to list all clients owned by `alice@org`, which is a typical scenario in messaging applications where Bob invites a multi-device account of Alice to join a chat.
-Searching by a tag
+For example, searching by the above tag 1. allows listing all clients owned by `alice@org`, which is a typical scenario in messaging applications where Bob invites a multi-device account of Alice to join a chat.
+Searching by the tag
 2. above allows to add an arbitrary moderator, or all clients owned by entities with the right clearance.